 - They can also smell the carcasses left by wolves or polar bears from a distance of 10 to 40 km.

-- Arctic foxes reproduce in dens, which has an extensive system of tunnels.
-They usually choose the dens that have face towards the sun in order to stay warm.
+- Arctic foxes reproduce in dens, which have an extensive system of tunnels.
+They usually choose the dens that have faces towards the sun to stay warm.